lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 Truth data
 ==========

-The full set of simulated objects, along with their orbital and physical parameters, can be found here: [link].
+**Truth Objects**: The full set of simulated objects, along with their orbital and physical parameters, can be found in the [truth table].
-The true (no-scatter) astrometry is provided in the “AstRATrue” and “AstDecTrue” columns.
+The true (no-scatter) astrometry is provided in the “AstRATrue” and “AstDecTrue” columns. .